MorphiNet: A Graph Subdivision Network for Adaptive Bi-ventricle Surface Reconstruction: Conclusion

 \section{Conclusion}

-In this paper, we address the challenges in heart model reconstruction and modelling due to the anisotropic characteristics of CMR imaging while acknowledging the complementary anatomical insights offered by CT.
-We propose MorphiNet, a latent representation network that predicts a continuous gradient field and adaptively adjusts and refines the mesh with our GSN structure in a patient-specific manner.
-Compared with state-of-the-art methods, empirical validation on CMR and CT datasets substantiates MorphiNet's performance in capturing complex heart anatomical entities, demonstrating its potential to generate high-fidelity heart mesh models \footnote{The code is available online, https://github.com/MalikTeng/MorphiNetV2}.
+In this paper, we address the challenges in heart model reconstruction and modeling due to the anisotropic characteristics of CMR imaging while acknowledging the complementary anatomical insights offered by CT.
+We propose MorphiNet, a GSN that predicts a continuous gradient field and adaptively adjusts and refines the mesh in a patient-specific manner.
+Compared with state-of-the-art methods, empirical validation on CMR and CT datasets substantiates MorphiNet's performance in capturing complex heart anatomical structures, demonstrating its potential to generate high-fidelity heart mesh models.